kiseki1107/New-York-City-Crime-Analysis/README.md

 <a name="DataVisualization"></a>
 ## Data Visualization

 The following visualizations are created with [Tableau](https://public.tableau.com/en-us/s/).
+These visualizations for the NYC crime data can also be viewed [here](https://public.tableau.com/profile/clarence.li#!/vizhome/nycrime/TotalCrime_OverTime).

 ![crime over time](https://raw.githubusercontent.com/kiseki1107/New-York-City-Crime-Analysis/master/Tableau/crime_by_year.png)